papis/papis/doc/source/configuration.rst

-A more complete example of a configuration file is the following (see :ref:`General Settings <general-settings>` for a comprehensive list of all the options and more extensive descriptions)
+A more complete example of a configuration file is the following (see :ref:`General Settings <general-settings>` for a comprehensive list of all the options and more extensive descriptions):

 .. warning::